Aspen Health & Beauty

 315 E. Dean St., Aspen

-While Shakti Shala is best known for excellent yoga classes (which are taught in a gorgeous studio that's built out with reclaimed barn wood), it also has a robust Ayurveda program.
-Led by Jess Ewart, the offerings include consultations and follow-ups, with recommendations for diet changes and therapies that can be administered at home or through Shakti Shala.
+Shakti is best known for excellent yoga classes (which are taught in a gorgeous studio that's built out with reclaimed barn wood).
 There's also a very well-curated shop.

 O2 Aspen